11 Virtual Art Museum Tours That Will Cost You Nothing

 The Sao Paulo Museum of Art – Sao Paulo, Brazil

 The museum is internationally recognized for its collection of European art.
 But this museum also has an impressive array of Brazilian, African and Asian Art.
-They have over 8,000 pieces and the largest art library in Brazil.
+They have over 8,000 pieces and are the largest art library in Brazil.

 You can take a virtual tour of The Sao Paulo Museum of Art by clicking here.